 It wasn’t until I was 19 years old that I finally got my answer.
 I didn’t have multiple personalities.
 I was Bipolar.

 My mom had gotten a job in a psychiatrist’s office and all of a sudden mental health was something that was spoken about in our home.
-It was almost a fad, looking back.
+It was almost a fad for us, looking back.
 We did personality tests and actually talked about how we felt.
-But I was happy most of the time now so I didn’t tell about the Jekyll I was sometimes.
+But I was happy most of the time now so I didn’t tell anyone about the Jekyll I was sometimes.
 But my mom had thought I should get checked out.
 Just in case.

 Let me interrupt myself here to impart some important information.